hasadna/knesset-data-django/DEVELOPMENT.md

 Please note that reusing a db between tests is really a bad practice and a bad idea. you might be doing something wrong if you need this feature.

+Default test runner disables logging below the warning level.
+If you need info or debug logs, please change the disable in the KnessetDataDjangoTestRunner class.
+Be sure not to commit the change.

 ## Integrating with existing Django project (AKA Open Knesset)

 ##### preconditions / assumptions